Jumpchart's Big Update

 Drumroll please…

-The most exciting and useful feature that we’ve added to the new Jumpchart, and the one you haven’t heard about yet, is the new Export to Wordpress feature.
-If you’re on the Super or the Deluxe plans you can now export your finished Jumpchart in Wordpress export format (.wxr), ready to be imported straight into a fresh Wordpress installation.
-And it’s not just Wordpress, many of the most popular CMS’s on the market today (Drupal, Expression Engine, etc.) can import content in the Wordpress format as well.
-By effectively moving all your pages and content straight to Wordpress (all properly formatted and cleanly styled, of course), you’re generating tremendous momentum towards a completely built site when you plan with Jumpchart.
-Just apply your chosen design to the imported Wordpress site and you’re project is ready for delivery.
+The most exciting and useful feature that we’ve added to the new Jumpchart, and the one you haven’t heard about yet, is the new Export to WordPress feature.
+If you’re on the Super or the Deluxe plans you can now export your finished Jumpchart in WordPress export format (.wxr), ready to be imported straight into a fresh WordPress installation.
+And it’s not just WordPress, many of the most popular CMS’s on the market today (Drupal, Expression Engine, etc.) can import content in the WordPress format as well.
+By effectively moving all your pages and content straight to WordPress (all properly formatted and cleanly styled, of course), you’re generating tremendous momentum towards a completely built site when you plan with Jumpchart.
+Just apply your chosen design to the imported WordPress site and you’re project is ready for delivery.

 Wordpress